vortex2jm/Battleship_Game/Readme.md

  - OBS2: After the end of game, you will have statistics in *"saida"*(dir).

  - OBS3: The directory *"game"* can be renamed, but *"saida"* can't.
-If you rename *"saida"*, you have to compile file again and run program with *"./prog <chosen name>"*
+If you rename *"saida"*, you have to compile file again and run program with *"./prog {chosen name}"*

  - OBS4: This program was my first university work in C language.
 It's very simple and doesn't has a lot of advanced concepts, but was very important to my learning.